mbocquet/gitrepo/README.md

       roles:
          - { role: mbocquet.etc-git, x: 42 }

-if any variables comes in the future fot this role
+if any variables comes in the future fot this role.

 ## License